PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Multi-Class Classification Experiments

 \subsection{Results}

-This section details results for experiments described in previous results.
-For APS, RAPS, and Top$K$, we report performance using Random Forests as the estimator since these estimators achieve coverage, and have the smallest width on average across our $6$ datasets.
+This section details results for experiments described in the previous section.
+For APS, RAPS, and Top$K$, we report performance using Random Forests as the estimator since it achieves coverage and has the smallest prediction set size on average across our $6$ datasets.
 We emphasize that we choose the best-performing estimators for conformal methods --- information that is unavailable in practice.

-\paragraph{All Methods Achieve Desired Coverage} Test-set coverage is reported for all methods and datasets in Table \ref{tab:coverage_classification}.
+\paragraph{All Methods Achieve Desired Coverage} Test-set coverage is reported for all methods and datasets in \cref{tab:coverage_classification}.
 All methods achieve the desired coverage.

-\paragraph{PCS Produces Smaller Intervals than Conformal Approaches} \cref{fig:class_width_comparisons} displays average prediction set size for all methods\footnote{The RAPS implementation in MAPIE is unable to be run for Dionis due to the large number of imbalanced classes.}.
-PCS outperforms all methods on 5 out of 6 dataset, apart from Isolet.
-The table below summarizes the average reduction in width by PCS over all conformal methods.
+\paragraph{PCS Produces Smaller Sets than Conformal Approaches} \cref{fig:class_width_comparisons} displays average prediction set size for all methods.
+PCS produces smaller average prediction set size than all other methods on five out of six datasets.
+The table below summarizes the median reduction in set size by PCS over all conformal methods.